MicrosoftDocs/azure-dev-docs/articles/includes/choosing-the-right-azure-tool.md

 Note:

 * Azure CLI defaults to outputting a JSON string.
 Other format options can be found on the [Output formats for Azure CLI commands](https://docs.microsoft.com/cli/azure/format-output-azure-cli).
 * Azure PowerShell defaults to outputting objects.
-To learn more about formatting in PowerShell read the [Using Format Commands to Change Output View](https://docs.microsoft.com/powershell/scripting/samples/using-format-commands-to-change-output-view).
+To learn more about formatting in PowerShell, read the [Using Format Commands to Change Output View](https://docs.microsoft.com/powershell/scripting/samples/using-format-commands-to-change-output-view).

 ## Next steps